We had a beautiful morning on January 26th to begin our cruising again!

 Hollywood Suntex Marina Clubhouse and Pool

-Leaving Suntex Marina, Hollywood, FL, and heading south on the ICW
+Leaving Suntex Marina, Hollywood, FL, and heading south on the ICW, Nancy at the helm

 The Miami skyline is beautiful!
-There’s a variety of architecture, lots of color (most especially the gorgeous aqua water), beautiful promenades along the waterfront, huge cruise ships, commercial traffic and a TON of mega-yachts.
-The only downside, is that there are a lot of bridges, many of which we needed to open, which slows the trip.
-And, it was only appropriate that as we passed through Miami, we were surrounded by Miami Dophins!
+There’s a wide variety of architectural styles, lots of color (most especially the gorgeous aqua water), beautiful promenades and parks along the waterfront, huge cruise ships, commercial traffic and a TON of mega-yachts.
+The only downside, is that there are a lot of bridges, many of which we needed to open, and that slows down the trip.
+And, it was only appropriate that as we passed through Miami, we were surrounded by Miami Dolphins!

 When we entered Card Sound we were repeatedly surrounded by dolphins!
 There was one large group of both adults and babies, that stayed with us for 15 – 20 minutes, our longest “visit” yet.
 It was amazing!

 Dolphins playing and “bodysurfing” in our wake, Card Sound

 After leaving Card Sound, we cut through a pass of mangrove “islands” at the northern end of Key Largo to enter Tarpin Basin, where we threw the anchor for the night.
 We were pooped, as we left Hollywood at 7:40 am, and traveled 67 miles.